MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 export VAULT_ADDR='http://127.0.0.1:8200'
 ```

-You'll need to authenticate yourself with the root token:
+Use the root token from previous steps to authenticate:

 ```bash
 vault login <Root-Token>